 I am an Assistant Professor in the Computer Science department at Williams College.
 Previously, I was a Postdoctoral Young Investigator at the Allen Institute for Artificial Intelligence.
 I received a PhD from the Manning College of Information and Computer Sciences at the University of Massachusetts Amherst in August 2021, and I am grateful to have been supported by a Bloomberg Data Science PhD Fellowship 2019-2021.

 My work lies at the intersection natural language processing—helping computers understand, classify, and generate human language—and data science—finding patterns in data that help us better understand the world.
-Specifically, I work on methods and applications that help make quantitative social science conclusions from large-scale text-based datasets, aligning with the subfields of text-as-data and computational social science.
+Specifically, I work on methods and applications that help make quantitative conclusions from large-scale text-based datasets, aligning with the subfields of text-as-data and computational social science.
 I focus on language because it is one of the most salient forms of expressing thoughts, sharing ideas, and recording history.
 My work often involves collaborations with other scholars in political science, legal studies, education, sociology, and other social science fields.

 Recent News